 No. Most compensation-related benefits (Social Security Income, Group Insurance, Disability Income, etc.) will continue to be based on your income before the reduction for your contribution to the 401(k) Plan.

 Employer and Employee contributions as well as investment income and gains are held in a tax-sheltered trust fund, which is established to protect these assets from taxation as well as creditor claim.
-You will have an opportunity to instruct the Trustees of the Plan how you wish to have your funds invested among all the investment choices offered at Fidelity Investments.
+You will have an opportunity to instruct the Trustees of the Plan how you wish to have your funds invested among all the investment choices offered at the investment advisor of your choice.

 You will receive periodic statements (at least quarterly) of your account from your investment advisor.
 In addition the Contract Administrator, PMZ Pension Corporation, will furnish you wish annual accounting statements and Participant statements.